ruchithareddy269/DM-Assignment-4/README.md

 __Part2-Auto EDA__

-Dataset : A chosen dataset from Kaggle.
+Dataset: A chosen dataset from Kaggle.
-Objective: Conduct an automatic EDA using tools like Pandas Profiler or Sweetviz.
+Goal: Conduct an automatic EDA using tools like Pandas Profiler or Sweetviz.

 Introduction: Rationale behind the dataset and tool selection.